jinkaiqi1998/cs/REPORT.md

 ## phase 2 ##

--To design a private storage for each thread, two structures are created as following.
+- To design a private storage for each thread, two structures are created as following.
 The main structure `Tps` has two objects. `tid` records the ID of the thread and `mp` represents a structure of memory page.
 To make `Tps` easier to understand, a scecond structure `MemPage` is introduced.
 In the structure, `count` functions as a memory counter while `addr` stores the mapping address of `mp`.

     ```c
     typedef struct MemPage